- See a full list of publications

 My core chronological interests cover the early to middle Holocene (from the Mesolithic through to the Bronze Age).
 More specifically, as a landscape archaeologist, with a background in Geoarchaeology, my research considers the variation in human interaction with, and impacts on the environment, and responses to environmental change.
 The geographical context for this research is firmly situated within the northern Mediterranean and the Alps.
 My fieldwork experience includes the excavation and publication of multi-period sites, covering the Mesolithic through to protohistoric periods.

-One of the cornerstones of this research has been the commitment to integrate geoarchaeological methods within a theoretically informed approach to landscape and society.
+One of the cornerstones of my research has been a commitment to the integration of geoarchaeological methods within a theoretically informed analysis of human-environment interactions during the Holocene.
 Focussed in particular on the contribution of soils and sediments, my arguments for a ‘Cultural Geoarchaeology’ have achieved a high profile through a series of papers in international journals.
+I am now co-editor of the Wiley journal, Geoarchaeology.

 Contibuted to display panels in Ecrins National Park visitor centre, Vallouise, France.